iamrudhresh/AIML/readme.md

 print("Accuracy:", accuracy)
 ```

-2.Write a python program that uses the random forest algorithm from the sklearn library to classify the iris dataset.
+2. Write a python program that uses the random forest algorithm from the sklearn library to classify the iris dataset.
 [Note: load the iris data set from sklearn]
 ```
 from sklearn.datasets import load_iris
 from sklearn.model_selection import train_test_split